bencheee/BlackJack/documentation/testing/testing.md

 Testing of the JavaScript and jQuery code is divided in two sections.

 In first section focus is on testing game events.
-This section is testing if all html elements and css properties are working correctly and are changing depending on the player’s actions and game outcomes.
+This section is testing if all HTML elements and CSS selectors/properties are working correctly and are changing depending on the player’s actions and game outcomes.

-In second section most important game functions are tested to make sure all calculations are done correctly (example: no duplicate cards are dealt, cards are limited to 5 per hand, bets and scores are calculated correctly, etc.).
+In second section, most important game functions are tested to make sure all calculations are done correctly (example: no duplicate cards are dealt, cards are limited to 5 per hand, bets and scores are calculated correctly, etc.).

 Most of the testing is done in Chrome developer tools.
 Console logging is used in combination with debugger command in JS to fix the code step by step in case of errors.
 It is important to emphasize that layout / sizing / graphic aspect of the site is not tested in this section.
 Therefore majority of the in-game screenshots will be in desktop size as functionality of the code is the same regardless of the screen resolution.